tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 `Kube-Proxy is an instance or a process running on each node and is responsible of the basic networking for Pods.`

-Kube-Proxy is an agent running on every node in the cluster (Master and Worker Nodes) and is responsible for a part of the Pod networking taking place in the kubernetes cluster.
-In kubernetes, the networking of a Pod is defined as a kubernetes object called `service` The kube-Proxy is not responsible for the full end-to-end networking but rather it monitors for the services created for Pod networking and translate them into networking rule in the linux kernel to forward traffic.
+Kube-Proxy is an daemon running on every node in the cluster (Master and Worker Nodes) as a DaemonSet (it can also run as a process running directly on the linux kernel) and is responsible for a subset of the networking framework in a kubernetes cluster.
+The kube-Proxy is not responsible for the full end-to-end networking in a Kubernetes cluster.
+In kubernetes, the networking is defined as a kubernetes object called `service`.

-Kube-Proxy can run in the kubernetes cluster as a DaemonSet or as a process running directly on the linux kernel, this depend on how you setup the kubernetes cluster.

-When kubernetes service are explained, more info about kube-proxy will be shared.
-However, from a high-level, The services will have an IP range and it will receive traffic going to a Pod in the back-end of the service.
-The Pod in the back-end will have another IP range, the Kube-Proxy will perform NATing from the Service to the Pod networking.
-These NAT rules are simply mappings of Service IP to Pod IP.
+As explained before, Service Service in Kubernetes is a way to expose a set of pods internally or to external traffic.
+Pods are ephemeral which means that Pod may die and recreated with a different IP. also Pod can have multiple replicas and each replica perform the same action and thus Pods need a load balancing mechanism as (in a normal situation) users will not use the Pods IP address directly.
+Kubernetes Service provide a solution for this matter.
+A Service is considered as a front-end networking for the back-end Pods (in this case we call Pods Service Endpoints).
+Each Pod or group of Pods will be associated with a Service Object.
+A Service have its own IP address which receive traffic and then forward/load balance it to the back-end Pods.
+The controllers in the control plan components will maintain a list of Pod IP and the associated Services with the Service IP.

+The responsibility of the Kube-Proxy is to implements the Kubernetes Services concept for pods.
+When a Pod is exposed using a Service, Kube-proxy listens to these changes and get information from the Control Plan and creates network rules (NATing. etc...) to send traffic destined to the Service IP to the back-end Pods (endpoints) associated with this Service object.
+Simply, the rules applied by the Kube-Proxy on the kernel level that are received from the Control Plan are simply mappings of Service IP to Pod IP.
 When a request is sent to a Service, it is redirected to a backend Pod based on these rules.
+All the Service networking, load balancing, and service discovery are handled by the Kube proxy.

+From a high-level, Kube-Proxy works as follows:
+- Kube proxy talks to the API server to get the details about the Service and respective Pod IPs & ports (endpoints).
+- It also monitors for changes in service and endpoints.
+- Kube-proxy then uses any one of the following modes to create/update rules for routing traffic to Pods behind a Service
+  - _IPTables:_ It is the default mode.
+In IPTables mode, the traffic is handled by IPtable rules.
+This means that for each service, IPtable rules are created.
+These rules capture the traffic coming to the ClusterIP and then forward it to the backend pods.
+Also, In this mode, kube-proxy chooses the backend pod random for load balancing.
+Once the connection is established, the requests go to the same pod until the connection is terminated.
+  - _IPVS:_ For clusters with services exceeding 1000, IPVS offers performance improvement.
+It supports the following load-balancing algorithms for the backend.
+    - rr: round-robin : It is the default mode.
+    - lc: least connection (smallest number of open connections)
+    - dh: destination hashing
+    - sh: source hashing
+    - sed: shortest expected delay
+    - nq: never queue
+  - _Userspace:_ (legacy & not recommended)
+  - _Kernelspace:_ This mode is only for Windows systems.

 > _Reference_
 > - _kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept._<sup>Reference [18](#References)</sup>